 Students are selected to become part of the Advanced Learners Programme based on their previous academic performance in assessments, and from input from teachers about their aptitude.
 Particular qualities of an ALP student include:

-- Extra-curricular opportunities when safe again: School trips such as university experiences (Aimhigher, Warwick Sutton Scholars, liaising with Girton College at Cambridge University), taster sessions for particular subjects, speakers, STEM days
+- School trips and visits such as University experiences within (Aimhigher, Warwick Sutton Scholars, liaising with Girton College at Cambridge University)

 - Student specific interventions: For the targeted lowest performing intervention students, dependent on one-to-one conversations and so tailored to their needs.
 Can include academic or pastoral mentoring, working with their Head and Assistant of Year and extended work set.